IBM/intro-ai-llm-workshop/docs/pre-work/README.md

         ```

 === "MacOS"
-    1. Open the terminal run the following command to create a new virtual environment:
+    1. Open a terminal window and run the following command to create a new virtual environment:
         ```shell
         python3 -m venv --upgrade-deps --clear venv
         ```